amitrubin/R-Arithmetic/README.md

 The first is a straight-forward fractions (rational numbers) calculator.
 It is implemented in the file *fractions.js*

-However, the in this project I sought (under the guidance of professor Mayer Goldberg) to to include irrational numbers such as the squarer root of two, pi, cosh(1.234567), etc. Importantly, the results should always be as precisely accurate as we desire.
+However, in this project I sought (under the guidance of professor Mayer Goldberg) to to include irrational numbers such as the square root of two, pi, cosh(1.234567), etc. Importantly, the results should always be as precisely accurate as we desire.

 For this purpose we utilized infinite [Continued Fractions](https://en.wikipedia.org/wiki/Continued_fraction) as foundation.
 There is good reason to do so: continued fractions have great convergence properties, and many irrational numbers have known continued fraction identities.
 These are implemented in *continued_fractions.js*